 On January 3, 2020, the Office of Planning (OP) filed a setdown report with the Office of Zoning (OZ) that served as a petition for a proposed concept to expand the existing IZ requirements.
 The petition requested the Zoning Commission (ZC) explore a concept to create higher affordable housing set-aside requirements for certain map amendments.
 The concept is referenced as “Expanded IZ” but it also known as “IZ+”.
 To access additional information regarding the Expanded IZ concept select the following link to the ZC 20-02 case record: https://app.dcoz.dc.gov/CaseReport/CaseReportPage.aspx?case_id=20-02

 On July 15, 2020, OP hosted a virtual public roundtable to garner feedback on the proposed Expanded IZ concept.
-OP will refine the proposed concept and draft text informed by the roundtable.
-OP will file proposed text for setdown at a future public hearing before the ZC.
+OP refined the proposed concept and draft text informed by the roundtable and submitted it to the ZC for a public hearing.
 To access a recording of the virtual public roundtable please select the following link: https://www.youtube.com/watch?v=wwvJ8TKmyFM&feature=youtu.be.

-On November 16, the Zoning Commission held a public hearing where it voted unanimously to take proposed action to approve Expanded IZ .
-OP will continue to work with residents and stakeholders on the IZ+ proposal for final action.
-The Zoning Commission is accepting comments on IZ+ through December 27, 2020.
+On November 16, the ZC held a public hearing where it voted unanimously to take proposed action to approve Expanded IZ .
+OP worked with residents and stakeholders on the IZ+ proposal for final action.
+The ZC also accepted comments on IZ+ through December 27, 2020.
 Please refer to the Notice of Proposed Rulemaking issued in the DC Register for more information on how to submit comments.